Ezb68/sonicx/README.md

 SonicX is a project dedicated to building the infrastructure for a truly decentralized Internet.

-The SonicX Protocol, one of the largest blockchain based operating systems in the world, offers scalable, high-availability and high-throughput support that underlies all the decentralized applications in the SONICX ecosystem.
+The SonicX Protocol, one of the largest blockchain based operating systems in the world, offers scalable, high-availability and high-throughput support that underlies all the decentralized applications in the SonicX ecosystem.

-SONICX enables large-scale development and engagement.
+SonicX enables large-scale development and engagement.
 With over 2000 transactions per second (TPS), high concurrency, low latency and massive data transmission, SONICX is ideal for building decentralized entertainment applications.
 Free features and incentive systems allow developers to create premium app experiences for users.

-SONICX Protocol and the SonicX Virtual Machine (SVM) allow anyone to develop decentralized applications (DAPPs) for themselves or their communities with smart contracts thereby making decentralized crowdfunding and token issuance easier than ever.
+SonicX Protocol and the SonicX Virtual Machine (SVM) allow anyone to develop decentralized applications (DAPPs) for themselves or their communities with smart contracts thereby making decentralized crowdfunding and token issuance easier than ever.

 # How to Build

 ## Prepare dependencies

 * JDK 1.8 (JDK 1.9+ are not supported yet)
 * On Linux Ubuntu system (e.g. Ubuntu 16.04.4 LTS), ensure that the machine has [__Oracle JDK 8__](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04), instead of having __Open JDK 8__ in the system.
-If you are building the source code by using __Open JDK 8__, you will get [__Build Failed__](https://github.com/SonicXChain/SonicX/issues/337) result.
+If you are building the source code by using __Open JDK 8__, you will get [__Build Failed__](https://github.com/SonicXChain/sonicx/issues/337) result.
 * Open **UDP** ports for connection to the network
 * **MINIMUM** 2 ENERGY Cores

 ## Build and Deploy automatically using scripts

-- Please take a look at the [SonicX Deployment Scripts](https://github.com/SonicXChain/Deployment) repository.
+- Please take a look at the [SonicX Deployment Scripts](https://github.com/SonicXChain/sonicx-deployment) repository.

 ## Getting the code with git